By Troy Hasselman, March 23 2020—

 “I remember watching that first cut and immediately thinking, ‘Oh, how are we going to cut anything out of this?’
 Because you’re so in love with what you’ve made and you’ve worked so hard on it,” Chernik explains.
 “Then you start taking pieces out and saying “Is it necessary if we don’t keep this piece in?”
 There’s entire subplots we shot that we thought were integral that came right out and made the movie better and made it move faster.
 It’s always a difficult process, there’s a lot of back and forth and arguing and it’s all to do with making the movie better.
 Ultimately we got through and we’re better for it.”

-While Cineplex cinemas across the country have temporarily closed until April 2 in light of the ongoing COVID-19 pandemic, James Vs. His Future Self is set to open on April 3 in theatres across Canada, including Calgary’s Eau Claire Cinema.
+While Cineplex cinemas across the country have temporarily closed in light of the ongoing COVID-19 pandemic, James Vs. His Future Self is set for release on Bell and Shaw Video on Demand as well as iTunes.